What Is Borosilicate Glass?

 The type of glass used in all the cremation jewelry and ash art on this website is called “borosilicate glass”.
 It’s a specialized and versatile variety of glass developed by Corning, Inc. in upstate New York.
 It’s far stronger than the “soft” glass that is normally used for beads, ornaments, paperweights, art glass bowls, etc.

-Borosilicate glass is so strong that it’s been used for everything from stove top cookware to nuclear waste containment.
-Scientific glassware such as beakers and test tubes are good examples of utilitarian items made of borosilicate glass because of its superior strength.
+It is so strong that it’s been used for everything from stove top cookware to nuclear waste containment.
+Scientific glassware such as beakers and test tubes are good examples of utilitarian items made of this glass because of its superior strength.